cockroachdb/docs/v20.1/rollback-transaction.md

 ---
 title: ROLLBACK
-summary: Abort the current transaction, discarding all updates made by statements included in the transaction with the ROLLBACK statement in CockroachDB.
+summary: Rolls back the current transaction or sub-transaction, discarding all transactional updates made by statements inside the transaction.
 toc: true
 ---

-The `ROLLBACK` [statement](sql-statements.html) aborts the current [transaction](transactions.html), discarding all updates made by statements included in the transaction.
+The `ROLLBACK` [statement](sql-statements.html) aborts the current [transaction](transactions.html) or [sub-transaction](transactions.html#sub-transactions), discarding all transactional updates made by statements included in the transaction.

+The base `ROLLBACK` syntax [rolls back the entire transaction](#rollback-a-transaction).

+The `ROLLBACK TO SAVEPOINT` syntax rolls back and restarts the [sub-transaction](transactions.html#sub-transactions) started at the corresponding `SAVEPOINT` statement.
+For more information, see [the documentation for `SAVEPOINT`](savepoint.html).

+{% include {{page.version.version}}/sql/savepoint-ddl-rollbacks.md %}

 When using [advanced client-side transaction retries](advanced-client-side-transaction-retries.html), use `ROLLBACK TO SAVEPOINT` to handle a transaction that needs to be retried (identified via the `40001` error code or `retry transaction` string in the error message), and then re-execute the statements you want the transaction to contain.